sidd2305/ScriptGen-HuggingFace-Youtube/README.md

 ## Features

-- **Seamless Integration:** Coherent processing of textual and visual inputs ensures synchronized script generation.
+- **Seamless Integration:** Can taken in youtube video`s url to generate a script akin to the input youtube url

-- **Personalized Recommendations:** Generates tailored script recommendations based on individual interests and preferences.
+- **Personalized Recommendations:** Generates tailored script recommendations based on individual interests.

-- **Fine-tuned Script Generation:** Synthesizes scripts aligned with thematic essence and narrative style.
+- **Fine-tuned Script Generation:** Synthesizes scripts aligned with thematic essence and narrative style of the original youtube video.

-- **Enhanced User Experience:** User-friendly interface facilitates effortless input and retrieval of meticulously crafted script recommendations.
+- **Enhanced User Experience:** User-friendly interface facilitates effortless input and retrieval of meticulously crafted script recommendations and visual thumbnails.